Back to insights

 2. No guarantee of high-integrity credits: Baseline quality will largely depend on the methodologies, standards, and processes employed for each project.
 As with the existing voluntary carbon market, the specific integrity of Article 6.4 credits must be assessed on a project-by-project basis.
 While Article 6.4 offers many improvements over the CDM—including the ability to build upon the work of the IC-VCM's CCP, rating agencies, and a more mature market overall—credits should still be rigorously assessed.

 3. Increasing interest in corresponding adjustments: Trading activity on the CEEZER platform and conversations with buyers and suppliers reveal a growing demand for credits with Letters of Authorization (LoA).
-These documents confirm that a project's mitigation outcome will be be adjusted in the host country's inventory.
+These documents confirm that a project's mitigation outcome will be adjusted in the host country's inventory.
 In essence, it is a practical way to ensure the core Article 6.4 promise before the rules become fully operational.
 While CORSIA mandates this, buyers beyond the aviation sector are also pursuing correspondingly adjusted credits to avoid double counting issues with host countries.
 This approach effectively represents a pre-compliance strategy for A6.4ERs ahead of the mechanism's full implementation.

 4. Increasing demand as voluntary and compliance markets converge: With a UN-governed centralized crediting mechanism, Article 6.4 credits are more likely to be integrated into existing compliance markets (e.g., cap-and-trade systems or carbon taxes).
 Carbon credit integration is already occurring on a smaller scale in countries like Singapore and Mexico, and is expected to ramp up with Paris Agreement Crediting Mechanism becoming operational.
 The interplay between national and voluntary carbon markets could boost demand for carbon credits, as corporations may use A6.4ERs for both voluntary and compliance purposes.